 There are various steps involved with a surrogacy journey in the UK, and, in very brief outline, these are as follows:

-There is no way of providing or entering into any form of guarantee that the surrogate will give her consent to a parental order.
+There is no way of providing or entering into any form of guarantee that the surrogate will give her consent to a parental order being made.
 Surrogacy agreements, or any other form of written or verbal agreement that purports to offer protection and guarantee that the surrogate will agree to a parental order, will not be enforceable.

-The most common overseas destinations for intended parents who are considering a surrogacy arrangement are the USA, Canada, Ukraine and Georgia.
-There are various restrictions in countries such as Ukraine and Georgia which limit the types of intended parents who can pursue a surrogacy arrangement there - our surrogacy team can advise you on the advantages and disadvantages of each destination.
+The most common overseas destinations for intended parents who are considering a surrogacy arrangement are the USA and Canada.
+Historically Ukraine and Georgia were also popular destinations but the numbers there have reduced given the political situation in Ukraine.
+Our surrogacy team can advise you on the advantages and disadvantages of each destination.

-In most overseas surrogacy destinations, you will be recognised as your baby’s legal parents at birth.
-However, this is not the case under UK law, as regardless of biology and where in the world your child is born, UK surrogacy law still recognises the surrogate as the legal mother, and if she is married, her spouse as the father or second legal parent.
+In most overseas surrogacy destinations, you will be recognised as your child’s legal parents from birth.
+However, this will not be recognised in the UK, as regardless of biology and where in the world your child is born, UK law still recognises the surrogate as the legal mother, and if she is married, her spouse as the father or second legal parent.

-In order to resolve this position, you will need to apply for a parental order.
+In order to resolve this position, you will need to apply for a parental order following the birth.
+Once granted, you will receive a British birth certificate for your child naming you as the legal parents.

 In most cases, yes.
 Depending on your future plans and status in your current country of residence, you will still not be recognised under UK family law as your child’s legal parents.